 Description: This credit is for certain physicians practicing in rural counties.
-The value of the credit is equal to the lessor of \$5,000 or the taxpayer's tax liability annually and may be claimed for 5 years.
+The value of the credit is equal to the lessor of \$5,000 or the taxpayer's income tax liability and may be claimed for 5 years.

 1.6.002 Disabled person's home purchase or retrofit credit